Visual novel: Nakige and utsuge

-Key's "crying game" formula used successfully in One and Kanon was later adopted by other visual novel companies to create their own "crying games".
+Other visual novel companies later adopted Key's "crying game" formula used successfully in One and Kanon to create their own "crying games".
 Examples of this include: Kana: Little Sister (1999) by Digital Object, the Memories Off series (1999 onwards) by KID, D.C.: Da Capo (2002) by Circus, Wind: A Breath of Heart (2002) by Minori, and Snow (2003) by Studio Mebius (under Visual Art's).

 One of the most acclaimed visual novels of this subgenre was Key's Clannad, written by Jun Maeda, Yūichi Suzumoto, and Kai and Tōya Okano.
 Released in 2004, its story revolved around the central theme of the value of having a family.
 It was voted the best bishōjo game of all time in a poll held by Dengeki G's Magazine.
 It served as the basis for a media franchise, with successful adaptations into a light novel, manga, animated film, and acclaimed anime series.

 In 2008, several of Key's visual novels were voted in the Dengeki poll of the ten most tear-inducing games of all time, including Clannad at No. 2, Kanon at No. 4, Air at No. 7, and Little Busters! at No. 10.
 In 2011, several visual novels were also voted in Famitsus poll of 20 most tear-inducing games of all time, with Clannad at No. 4, Steins;Gate at No. 6, Air at No. 7, Little Busters! at No. 10, and 428: Shibuya Scramble at No. 14.